Team Germany

 Angela Haller Yaqu Pacha Team Germany

 Angela is an administrative specialist and first came into contact with YAQU PACHA through her travels in South America.
-From 1997 to 2010 she was active as treasurer for YAQU PACHA.
+From 1997 to 2010, she served as treasurer for YAQU PACHA.

 Corinna Heinke